JAlmeida1991/Restaurant-Page/README.md

+# JOSPP (John's One Stop Pizza Place)

+## A website for a fictional pizza restaurant

-Current draft can be found at https://jalmeida-react-restaurant-page.netlify.com/
+Current draft can be found at https://jospp.netlify.com/